 What is the purpose of this document?

-This privacy notice describes how H & H Ltd, Brittain Hadley Partnership (CI) Ltd, Pink Octopus Property Ltd, ARC Surveying Ltd, (collectively known in this Privacy Statement as “The Group”) collects and uses personal information about you in accordance with the applicable data protection legislation.
+This privacy notice describes how H & H Ltd, Brittain Hadley Partnership (CI) Ltd & Pink Octopus Property Ltd, (collectively known in this Privacy Statement as “The Group”) collects and uses personal information about you in accordance with the applicable data protection legislation.

 The Group recognises the importance of this data and the risks related to its possession of such data.
 The Group is committed to protecting the privacy and security of your personal information.

 The Group is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 To comply with data protection legislation and best practice we are required to notify you of the information contained in this privacy notice.

 This notice sets out your rights under applicable data protection laws as well as our commitment to you regarding how we treat your data.
 We may update this notice at any time.